Redeem-Grimm-Satoshi/Automify-Chat/README.md

 AutomifyChat is a simple mobile app for Java developers around the world to Chat, Share Ideas and Solutions.

 # Features
-Peer to Peer Chating System,
+1. Peer to Peer Chating System,
-File Sharing
+2. File Sharing
+3. Create And Customize Profile

 # Logo